bootstrapworld/curriculum/lessons/histograms2/langs/en-us/slides.md

 {layout="Synthesize"}
 # Synthesize

 Histograms are a powerful way to display a dataset and see its @vocab{shape}.
 But shape is just one of three key aspects that tell us what’s going on with a quantitative dataset.
-In the next unit, we’ll explore the other two: center and spread.
+In the next lessons, we’ll explore the other two: center and spread.

 <!--